 And last, but certainly not least, stay home and follow the protective measures outlined by the Centers for Disease Control and Prevention (CDC) and your local government, especially if they have issued an order to stay home.
 Be sure to practice social distancing and know how to respond if you start experiencing concerning symptoms.

 These are just a few of the ways you can support healthcare workers during the COVID-19 outbreak.
-Thank you for taking action during this time; your generosity reminds all of us at CHI St. Luke’s Health that we’ll get through this together.
+Thank you for taking action during this time; your generosity reminds all of us at St. Luke’s Health that we’ll get through this together.